mahadevan-k/oriental/README.md

         <version>0.0.1</version>
     </dependency>

-## Building a social network

-Lets create a simple application that allows creation of users and connecting users as friends.
+## Tutorial

+Lets walk through the code necessary to setup a network of friends.

+The entire code for the tutorial is at [examples/socialnetwork](https://github.com/bitonator/oriental/tree/master/src/main/java/io/github/bitonator/oriental/examples/socialnetwork).

+You can either create the project, run it and refer to this doc, or learn from this doc and compare your code to the example project.

 ### Define the data model with entities

 We'll start off by creating a `User` vertex entity.
 Vertex Entities are JSON serializable vertices and extend the class `VertexEntity`.
-The Vertex entity class itself, implements the blueprints `Vertex` interface, so most vertex functions are directly accessible from any vertex entity.
+The Vertex entity class itself, implements the [Blueprints Vertex](http://www.tinkerpop.com/docs/javadocs/blueprints/2.0.0/com/tinkerpop/blueprints/Vertex.html) interface, so most blueprints vertex functions are directly accessible from any vertex entity.
 In our case, we'll be using the `getProperty` and `setProperty` functions to get and set the name and email of the user.

 **User.java**